rbrt-weiler/sophos-sg-smtp-logparser/README.md

 * 20: Gzip stream could not be created
 * 21: Gzip stream could not be written to
 * 22: Gzip stream could not be synced
+* 23: Gzip stream could not be closed

 ## Output Formats